-You may request, in writing, copies of any records, reports or notes made in connection with your citation.
-If you would like to request discovery for your trial, please send your written request to the court immediately.
-It will be forwarded to the Police Department for a response.
+You may request in writing, copies of any records, reports or notes made in connection with your citation.
+If you would like to request discovery for your trial, please complete and submit a discovery request form that can be obtained at the police records counter, or mail a written request to the Tigard Police Department at 13125 SW Hall Blvd., Tigard, OR 97223.

 At the beginning of each trial, the officer, the defendant and all witnesses will be asked to swear or affirm that they will tell the truth when testifying.
 Please notify the court if you have brought a witness as soon as your case is called.

 Since the burden of proof is on the citing officer, he or she will have the first opportunity to present testimony and other evidence.
 After the officer concludes, the defendant will have the opportunity to present evidence or ask questions of the officer.
 The rules of evidence are very complex, but the following types of proof are frequently offered in traffic cases: